 Suffice to say Mugabe has many fans when it comes to gay rights or the nonexistence thereof.
 In the margins of all this however, there is a significant minority of Zimbabweans who have no problem with homosexuality and who think gay couples should have the same rights as heterosexual couples.

-I will randomly pick and discuss items from the last paragraph.
+I will randomly pick and discuss objections raised by the public in the italicized paragraph.
 Yes, the Bible does condemn homosexuality as much as it disapproves of polygamous marriages.
 While the Biblical text condemns homosexuality, it does not explicitly bestow any responsibility of punishing ‘offenders’ on individual members of the Christian faith.
-Suddenly (in the minds of some) God needs human assistance to manage His people!
-God will punish whoever goes against his word Himself at the time of His choosing; it would be helpful to God if His people had faith in Him.
+Suddenly God needs human assistance to manage His people!
+God will deal with whoever goes against His word Himself at the time of His choosing; it would be helpful for people to put faith in Him.
 We know too that God is a forgiving God.

 It becomes rather suspicious when people want to use the Bible to arbitrarily select and enforce societal moral codes of behaviour.
 Zimbabwe has many people who are or have been in contact with the Biblical teachings so the desire to draw inspiration from religion (especially Christianity) to ‘guide’ legislation on morality will be understandable though not necessarily always appropriate.
 Morals are not the preserve of Christianity; they are neither static nor objective.

-Furthermore, the Bible is not the basis of Zimbabwean legislation that is why as pointed out earlier in the paragraph although polygamy is not allowed in the Bible; polygamous men do not face the same wrath as homosexuals from the Zimbabwean morals brigade.
+Furthermore, the Bible is not the basis of Zimbabwean legislation that is why as pointed out earlier in the article although polygamy is not allowed in the Bible, polygamous men do not face the same wrath as homosexuals from the Zimbabwean morals adjudicators.
 Instead, traditional norms and values are summoned to defend the practice of polygamy.

 It is rather disingenuous to purport that homosexuality does not exist in our (African and Zimbabwean in particular) culture simply because it is ‘unknown’ or not openly practised.
-We have always had individuals who have presented as being unable to form sexual bonds with members of the opposite sex and the ‘diagnosis’ given is often that they had a spiritual wife/husband or anything other than the possibility they were gay or lesbian.
+We have always had individuals seemingly uninterested in forming sexual bonds with members of the opposite sex and the ‘diagnosis’ given is often that they had a spiritual wife/ husband or anything other than the possibility they were gay or lesbian.

 There is no suggestion here that all people who appear not attracted to the opposite sex are gay; there are of course many physiological and/ or psychosocial explanations of such presentations which are beyond the scope of this blog.
 However, there is a good chance some of them would be celibate homosexuals both by choice or ignorance (not sure what to do when faced with the rather ‘out of sync’ sexual feelings towards individuals of one’s own sex) and the outright fear of reprisals from an intensely homophobic society.